Platform Overview

 0~1 |

-It is used for interrupts with very high real-time requirements.
-(Note: Interrupts of this priority will not be masked by the critical section of FreeRTOS but the interrupt handler cannot call any FreeRTOS API) |
+Used for interrupts with very high real-time requirements.
+(Note: Interrupts of this priority will not be masked by the critical section of FreeRTOS, but the interrupt handler cannot call any FreeRTOS API) |

 2~6 |